lsrdg/git-roulette/README.md

 If you are feeling really bothered you can get a list of a user's repositories.
 Maybe for reference, or maybe you just find something interesting.

-GitRoulette will take a Github user's name and list all of its repositories with the `--ghl` argument:
+Git-roulette will take a Github user's name and list all of its repositories with the `--ghl` argument:

 ```